Car collection of the 29th Sultan of Brunei: McLaren collection

 The McLaren F1 was a mid-engine sports car manufactured from 1992 to 1998, with a total of 106 cars being produced.
 Due to the extremely limited number of production, the cars are extremely rare and are valued north of US$20 Million.
 The Sultan of Brunei purchased ten of the 106 McLaren F1s produced, and these included five road cars, three F1 LMs, one F1 GT, and one F1 GTR.
 Despite Gordon Murray's desire for all F1 LMs to be completed in Historic Orange, out of all three F1 LMs first requested, two of them are done in a unique livery.
 The sultan still owns the lone LM of the two non-historic oranges.
 Since the heyday of the collection, only six Mclarens remain.
 One of the unique livery F1 LMs has been reported in the Sultan of Johor's collection, while one roadcar was wrecked and then scrapped.
+The F1 that was scrapped was chassis 004.
+This car was finished in Grand Prix red and during the test drive of chassis 004 by McLaren test drivers, the driver lost control and crashed on the Tutong highway.
+Some parts were used as spares while chassis 004 was sent to McLaren.
 Two F1 roadcars have been sold and are now located abroad.